Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 su your_username
 ```

-You're now in the home directory.
+You are now in the home directory.

 Make a new directory called `.ssh` and restrict its permissions with these commands: